fuzzball81/bsm_reborn_theme/README.md

 Help is needed!
 This theme is not complete.
 Although it is quite a bit along, there are still some elements that need tweaking.
 This is my first GTK theme ever, so all help is appreciated.

+Note: This theme looks really good when used with the Moka Minimal icon theme!

 ---
 History
 06-06-16 - v0.0.1 (Initial beta release)